 Frequently Asked Questions

 1. How do I make an appointment for counseling?
-To make an appointment, you will need to register by completing our online intake forms found here.
+First, you will need to register by completing our online intake forms found here.
 Counselor’s meet twice a week to assign new clients.
 You will receive a call 3 – 4 business days from your assigned counselor to set up your intake appointment.
-Please see our emergency services page for information on what to do if you are in crisis.
+Please see our emergency services page for information on what to do if you are in mental health emergency.

 3. What is the cost for counseling?
-There is no charge or fee for counseling.
 The expenses associated with counseling are paid through your tuition and university funding.

 4. Are the services confidential?
 Yes.
 We will not provide information about clients to friends, partners, faculty, parents, employers, or anyone else outside of the Counseling Center Staff.
 The Counseling Center will release information from counseling sessions to third parties only at the request of the client (with written permission from the client.)
-There are few exceptions: if a client poses a clear and present danger of harm to himself/herself and/or others, if there is reasonable cause to suspect child abuse or neglect, or if there is reasonable cause to suspect adult abuse or neglect.
+There are a few exceptions: if a client poses a clear and present danger of harm to themselves and/or others.
+If there is reasonable cause to suspect current child abuse or neglect, or if there is reasonable cause to suspect current adult abuse or neglect.

 6. Does anyone in the Counseling Center provide medication?
 The Counseling Center contracts with a psychiatrist to accommodate those who require medication.
 The psychiatrist will see students only upon referral from a Counseling Center staff member.
 In addition, the Counseling Center also makes referrals to the Student Health Clinic, staffed by a physician and nurse practitioners who can prescribe medications.